CannonFodderr/auto-crud-mongoose/readme.md

-# Auto-CRUD-Mongoose
+# auto-crud-mongoose

-Automatic generation of RESTFUL CRUD routes for Express server with Mongoose.
+Automatic generation of RESTFUL CRUD API routes for Express server with Mongoose.

+**By default** API routes will return a **JSON** response.

 ## Setup